rive-app/rive-wasm/js/README.md

 This project deploys various packages which are published to npm.

-For most cases when integrating Rive assets (`.riv` files) into your application, we recommend installing the `@rive-app/webgl` package.
+For most cases when integrating Rive assets (`.riv` files) into your application, we recommend installing the `@rive-app/webgl` package, which uses the [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) renderer to display your animations.
 You can install this in your web application via:

 ```
 npm install @rive-app/webgl
 ```

-For more advanced usage in controlling the render of your assets, check out the other web runtime packages to understand which one may fit your needs better in our [web runtimes](WEB_RUNTIMES.md) docs.
+For more advanced usage in controlling the render of your assets, or if you would rather use the [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) renderer to display your animations, check out the other web runtime packages to understand which one may fit your needs better in our [web runtimes](WEB_RUNTIMES.md) docs.
 The high-level API described in the docs below remains the same among all of these packages.

 **Note:** If you previously used the `rive-js` package in your application, we recommend updating to using the package above to ensure you have support for the latest features (i.e raster assets).